 Audit Fees.
-The aggregate fees billed in each of the years ended December 31, 2007 and 2006 for professional services rendered by the principal accountant for the audit of our annual financial statements and quarterly review of the financial statements included in our Form 10-KSB or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements for those years were \$18,960 and \$0, respectively.
+The aggregate fees billed in each of the fiscal years ended December 31, 2008 and 2007 for professional services rendered by the principal accountant for the audit of our annual financial statements and quarterly review of the financial statements included in our Form 10-K or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements for those fiscal years were \$23,340 and \$18,860, respectively.

 Audit-Related Fees.
-For the years ended December 31, 2007 and 2006, there were fees billed for services reasonably related to the performance of the audit or review of the financial statements outside of those fees disclosed above under "Audit Fees."
-For the year ended December 31, 2007, we were billed a total of \$5,675 by a separate accountant for consulting services in preparation for the annual audit and quarterly reviews of the financial statements.
-No such fees were incurred for the fiscal year ended December 31, 2006.
+For the fiscal year ended December 31, 2008 and 2007, there were fees billed for services reasonably related to the performance of the audit or review of the financial statements outside of those fees disclosed above under "Audit Fees."
+For the fiscal year ended December 31, 2008, we were billed a total of \$4,489 by a separate accountant for consulting services in preparation for the annual audit and quarterly reviews of the financial statements.
+For the fiscal year ended December 31, 2007, we were billed a total of \$5,675 by a separate accountant for consulting services in preparation for the annual audit and quarterly reviews of the financial statements.

 Tax Fees.
-For the years ended December 31, 2007 and December 31, 2006, our accountants rendered services for tax compliance, tax advice, and tax planning work for which we paid \$630 and \$0, respectively.
+For the fiscal years ended December 31, 2008 and December 31, 2007, our accountants rendered services for tax compliance, tax advice, and tax planning work for which we paid \$500 and \$630, respectively.